 She could see herself as though from afar – a 14-year-old girl on her knees over a toilet bowl, her hair hanging in greasy rats’ tails around her face.
 Her fingers gripped the edge of the seat, anaemically pale as she choked, and wretched, and, finally, threw her dinner up as a hardly-digested mush.

 The weeks leading up to that moment had been a blur of seemingly unimportant symptoms – it started with a stomach ache.
 The most ignorable of illnesses.
 For a week, she could ignore that.
 For a week longer, she could forget that her appetite was greatly lessened, and her toilet visits less frequent.

 It was when she noticed the sudden swelling of her stomach and the nausea hit that she found herself stumbling from her bed in the middle of the night and dizzily racing to cling to the toilet.

 The memory was vivid, the feelings engrained in her out of frequency.

 Leaning over the toilet that night, the 14-year-old girl wept from her eyes, and her mouth and her nose.

 A few nights later, she wept again.

-Two days after that, the weeping made a third visit.
+Two days after that, the weeping made it’s third visit.

-After it’s fourth visit, Anne could have sworn that two fifths of her day were spent over a bucket or a toilet bowl, and that everyone’s eyes no longer glowed, and their smiles had been smeared with worry.
+After it’s fourth, Anne could have sworn that two fifths of her day were spent over a bucket or a toilet bowl, that the glow in everyone’s eyes had spluttered out, and their smiles had been smeared with worry.